mikeperry-tor/vanguards/README_SECURITY.md

 global adversaries that block your access to Tor (or kill your Tor connections) to **confirm** if this impacts the reachability of a suspect hidden service or not.
-This is a good reason to monitor your onion service reachability very closely with monitoring software like [Nagios](https://www.nagios.org/), [Munin](http://munin-monitoring.org/).
+This is a good reason to monitor your onion service reachability very closely with monitoring software like [Nagios](https://www.nagios.org/) or [Munin](http://munin-monitoring.org/).

 If you use OnionBalance, you need to monitor the ability of each of your